timtebeek/major-migrations-made-easy-slides/slides.md

 And finally, our serialization format ensures you're able to query and refactor your code faster, and at scale.

-Together, these features make OpenRewrite exceptionally good at safe code transformations. the changes are minimally invasive, and guaranteed to work, in part due to our do no harm mentality.
+Together, these features make OpenRewrite exceptionally good at safe code transformations.
+The changes are minimally invasive, and guaranteed to work, in part due to our do no harm mentality.

 By manipulating the full Lossless Semantic Tree, OpenRewrite can far exceed simple search and replace operations.
 -->